Joseph T. Doyle: Early life and education

 Doyle was born in Ridley Park, Pennsylvania to Frank J. and Mary Bellwoar Doyle and graduated from St. James High School in Chester, Pennsylvania.
 He received a B.S. degree from La Salle College in 1951, a J.D. from Villanova University Law School in 1958 and a LL.M. from the University of Virginia in 1990.

 Career

 Doyle worked as an attorney, as editor of the Delaware County Legal Journal, as solicitor for the Borough of Yeadon and as solicitor for the Borough of Brookhaven Zoning Board.

 He was elected to the Pennsylvania House of Representatives for the 163rd district in 1971 and served 4 consecutive terms until 1978.
 He was not a candidate for reelection in 1979.
 He had an unsuccessful campaign for the Pennsylvania State Senate in 1978 and an unsuccessful campaign for reelection to the House in 1980.

 He was elected judge of the Commonwealth Court of Pennsylvania and served from 1982 to 2002 including as president judge from 1992 to 2002.

 He received an honorary Doctor of Laws degree from Widener University in 2001.

-He is interred at the Calvary Cemetery in West Conshohocken, Pennsylvania.